Bjarturl/weaver/README.md

   - `ja.is`
   - Facebook profiles

+Follow this structured approach thoroughly to maximize the chances of discovering valid login credentials and related password information.

+If your generated lists become too extensive, consider defining rules under excluded_word_combinations to skip unlikely combinations, such as multiple seasons (e.g., summer, winter, autumn, spring), since typically only one season is used.

 ## (TODO) Automation Suggestions

 If several users exist on a wordpress site new ones might regularly be getting created. consider scripting to automate: